photogabble/website/content/noteworthy/2017-05-17-a-review-of-rimworld-a16-after-100-hours-ingame.md

 title: A review of Rimworld A16 after 100 hours in-game
 draft: false
 cover_image: /img/featured-images/a-review-of-rimworld-a16.png
-categories:
-    - games

 tags:
+  - Games
+  - Review
-    - rimworld
+  - RimWorld
-    - steam
+  - Steam
 ---

 I have been playing RimWorld Alpha 16 on and off since it was released and seeing as I have managed to clock over 100 hours in game I thought it was about time I wrote a review, especially seeing as Alpha 17 is due to be released soon.